ObjectDB Database Search

 Setting and Tuning of JPA Queries

-in Query and TypedQuery support method chaining (by returning the query object on which they were invoked).
-Flush Mode (setFlushMode) Changes made to a database using an EntityManager em can be visible ... is executed, uncommitted database changes (if any) have to be flushed to the database in order
+because the setter methods in Query and TypedQuery support method chaining by returning the query object on which they were invoked.
+Flush mode (setFlushMode) Changes made to a database by using an EntityManager ... execution is much more complex.
+Therefore, before a query is executed, any uncommitted database changes

 What are the main benefits of using ObjectDB?